raycarnes/documentation-user/odoo_sh/advanced/containers.rst

 The Odoo.sh team is open to install any system packages as long as they are distributed in the official Ubuntu repositories.
-`Leave us a feedback <https://www.odoo.sh/feedback>`_ if you would like a package not yet installed.
+`Leave us feedback <https://www.odoo.sh/feedback>`_ if you would like us to install a package not yet available.

 If your project requires additional Python dependencies, or more recent releases, you can define a :file:`requirements.txt` file in the root of your branches listing them.
-The platform will take care to install these dependencies in your containers.
+The platform will install these dependencies in your containers.
 `The pip requirements specifiers <https://pip.pypa.io/en/stable/reference/pip_install/#requirement-specifiers>`_ documentation can help you write a :file:`requirements.txt` file.
-To have a concrete example,
+To see an example,
 check out the `requirements.txt file of Odoo <https://github.com/odoo/odoo/blob/11.0/requirements.txt>`_.

 The :file:`requirements.txt` files of submodules are taken into account as well.
-The platform looks for :file:`requirements.txt` files in each folder containing Odoo modules: Not in the module folder itself, but in their parent folder.
+The platform looks for :file:`requirements.txt` files in each folder containing Odoo modules: Not in the module folder itself, but in the parent folder.

 Directory structure
 ===================